stonechristopher99/CSN150-Doc-Template/README.md

 ### Example Problem
 **Problem:** Arduino code will not load on ESP32 Cam.
 **Solution:** Camera drivers were incorrect I needed to install the driver: [https://www.wch-ic.com/downloads/CH341SER_ZIP.html](https://github.com/martin-ger/esp32_nat_router).
-I used file, "CH341SER.ZIP" and it worked.
+I used file, "CH341SER.ZIP" and it worked. solution on arduino go to the configuration file and uncomment AI MODEL CAMERA

 ## Final Report